apache/mesos/docs/upgrades.md

 * The isolator `prepare` interface has been changed slightly.
 Instead of keeping adding parameters to the `prepare` interface, we decide to use a protobuf (`ContainerConfig`).
 Also, we renamed `ContainerPrepareInfo` to `ContainerLaunchInfo` to better capture the purpose of this struct.
 See [MESOS-4240](https://issues.apache.org/jira/browse/MESOS-4240) and [MESOS-4282](https://issues.apache.org/jira/browse/MESOS-4282) for more information.
 If you are an isolator module writer, you will have to adjust your isolator module according to the new interface and re-compile with 0.27.

+* ACLs.shutdown_frameworks has been deprecated in favor of the new ACLs.teardown_frameworks.
+This affects the `--acls` master flag for the local authorizer.

 ## Upgrading from 0.25.x to 0.26.x ##

 **NOTE** The names of some TaskStatus::Reason enums have been changed.
 But the tag numbers remain unchanged, so it is backwards compatible.
 Frameworks using the new version might need to do some compile time adjustments: